opensafely-core/opencodelists/DEVELOPERS.md

 #### `coding_systems/`

 A directory containing one app per coding system.
-Each of these apps will have a common structure, which has not yet been codified.
+Each of these apps contains a `coding_system.py` which defines a common interface, and an `import_data.py` which contains code for importing new data.

 Each directory contains a README with information about the underlying data.

+##### `coding_systems/versioning`
+An app that holds information about coding system releases.

+Each release of a coding system is imported into a separate sqlite database, and has a `CodingSystemRelease` instance associated with it which allows us to identify the specific release database to use to retrieve codes and terms for a codelist version..

 #### `mappings/`